 The following tables categorise the Group's financial assets and liabilities held at fair value by the valuation methodology applied in determining their fair value.
-Where possible, quoted prices in active markets are used (Level 1).
+Where possible, guoted prices in active markets are used (Level 1).
 Where such prices are not available, the asset or liability is classified as Level 2, provided all significant inputs to the valuation model used are based on observable market data.
 If one or more of the significant inputs to the valuation model is not based on observable market data, the instrument is classified as Level 3.
 Other investments classified as Level 3 in the tables below comprise equity investments in unlisted entities with which the Group has entered into research collaborations and investments which provide access to biotechnology developments of potential interest.

-At 31 December 2024 Level 1 £m Level 2 £m Level 3 £m Total £m Financial assets at fair value 2111 Financial assets measured at fair value through other comprehensive income (FVTOCI): Other investments designated at FVTOCI 646 197 843 Trade and other receivables 2,163 2,163 Financial assets mandatorily measured at fair value through profit or loss (FVTPL): Current equity investments and other investments 257 257 Other non-current assets 31 31 Trade and other receivables 51 2 53 Held for trading derivatives that are not in a designated and effective hedging relationship 75 75 Cash and cash equivalents 1,280 1,280 Derivatives designated and effective as hedging instruments (fair value movements through OCI) 35 35 1,926 2,324 487 4,737 Financial liabilities at fair value , - , - Financial liabilities mandatorily measured at fair value through profit or loss (FVTPL): Contingent consideration liabilities (7,280) (7,280) Held for trading derivatives that are not in a designated and effective hedging relationship (35) (35) Derivatives designated and effective as hedging instruments (fair value movements through OCI) (157) (157) (192) (7,280) (7,472) (,) ALC: D 1 2022 Level 1 Level 2 Level 3 Total At 31 December 2023 £m £m £m £m Financial assets at fair value Financial assets measured at fair value through other comprehensive income (FVTOCI): 7.41 100 001 Other investments designated at FVTOCI 741 - 190 931 Trade and other receivables 2,541 2,541 Financial assets mandatorily measured at fair value through profit or loss (FVTPL): 0.004 00/ 0.410 Current equity investments and other investments 2,204 206 2,410 Other non-current assets - 18 18 Trade and other receivables 23 - 23 Held for trading derivatives that are not in a designated and effective hedging relationship 98 98 Cash and cash equivalents 994 994 Derivatives designated and effective as hedging instruments (fair value movements through OCI) 32 32 3,939 2,694 414 7,047 Financial liabilities at fair value Financial liabilities mandatorily measured at fair value through profit or loss (FVTPL): Contingent consideration liabilities - (6,662) (6,662) I latel for transfer a devication attent are not in a decimant of and office time by device a lating attention (78) (78) Held for trading derivatives that are not in a designated and effective hedging relationship (, 0) Derivatives designated and effective as hedging instruments (fair value movements through OCI) (36) (36)
+At 31 December 2024 Level 1 £m Level 2 £m Level 3 £m Total £m Financial assets at fair value Financial assets measured at fair value through other comprehensive income (FVTOCI): Other investments designated at FVTOCI 646 197 843 Trade and other receivables 2,163 2,163 Financial assets mandatorily measured at fair value through profit or loss (FVTPL): Current equity investments and other investments 257 257 Other non-current assets 31 31 Trade and other receivables 51 2 53 Held for trading derivatives that are not in a designated and effective hedging relationship 75 - 75 Cash and cash equivalents 1,280 1,280 Derivatives designated and effective as hedging instruments (fair value movements through OCI) 35 35 1,926 2,324 487 4,737 Financial liabilities at fair value Financial liabilities mandatorily measured at fair value through profit or loss (FVTPL): Contingent consideration liabilities (7,280) (7,280) Held for trading derivatives that are not in a designated and effective hedging relationship (35) (35) Derivatives designated and effective as hedging instruments (fair value movements through OCI) (157) (157) (192) (7,280) (7,472) Level 1 Level 2 Level 3 Takal At 31 December 2023 £m £m £m Total £m Financial assets at fair value Financial assets measured at fair value through other comprehensive income (FVTOCI): Other investments designated at FVTOCI 741 190 931 Trade and other receivables 2,541 2,541 Financial assets mandatorily measured at fair value through profit or loss (FVTPL): Current equity investments and other investments 2,204 206 2,410 Other non-current assets 18 18 Trade and other receivables 23 23 Held for trading derivatives that are not in a designated and effective hedging relationship 98 98 Cash and cash equivalents 994 994 Derivatives designated and effective as hedging instruments (fair value movements through OCI) - 32 32 3,939 2,694 414 7,047 Financial liabilities at fair value Financial liabilities mandatorily measured at fair value through profit or loss (FVTPL): Contingent consideration liabilities (6,662) (6,662) Held for trading derivatives that are not in a designated and effective hedging relationship (78) (78) Derivatives designated and effective as hedging instruments (fair value movements through OCI) (36) (36) - (114) (6,662) (6,776)